 Concentrated forms of cannabis are measured into milligrams (mg).
 For people with a low tolerance, a recommended starting dose is 5-10mg.

 How does Root grow their Cannabis?

 Root cultivates 100% of its own cannabis in Boulder, CO with expert growers on staff.
 We take personal pride in blending the art and science of growing only the finest Craft Cannabis.
 Although we use organic products while growing our cannabis, under the Food and Drug Administration, cannabis is a federally prohibited substance and cannot be labeled as “organic”.

 To extract the cannabinoids, carbon dioxide is pushed through the cannabis plant matter at a high pressure, isolating THC, CBD, and CBN, leaving behind no residue.
 The result is pure, potent, amber hash oil.
-Hummingbird Brand cannabis oil is available in one or half gram vials, averaging 700-800 mg of THC per gram.
+Hummingbird Brand cannabis oil is available in syringes containing one gram of oil, averaging 700-800 mg of THC per gram.

 While these concentrates are butane extracted, Root only selects BHO vendors with the highest quality products.
 The select products that make it to our shelves, have been thoroughly purged, resulting in a clean finished product with no residual harmful solvent.
 The finished extract cannot exceed 500 ppm (parts per million) of residuals.
 Our BHO vendors provide full disclosures of lab testing which is available to our guests.

 How does Lab Testing benefit me?